disha03/my_notes/README.md

 ## Overview

 The repository is a collection of open-source implementation of a variety of algorithms/ Standard problems implemented in C++.
-Hence, I tried to implementate the codes of same pattern or standard problem.
+Hence, I tried to implementate the codes of same pattern or standard problem with the standard & efficient approach.

 ## Features